 Read more: 10 fabulous French weekend break ideas

-Things to do in Antibes
+The best things to do in Antibes

 Wander around Antibes’ old town

-Within the stone ramparts, the old town of Vieil Antibes looks like it hasn’t changed much for centuries.
+Within the stone ramparts, the old town of Vieil Antibes looks like it hasn’t changed much in centuries.
 It’s a maze of narrow cobbled streets, overlooked by pastel-coloured buildings with brightly painted shutters.
 Antibes’ old town has pavement cafés and restaurants mixed with shops selling local gifts like white cotton clothes, glassware, local artworks and herbs.

 Don’t miss the Marché Provençal (6am–1pm daily June–September, and every day except Monday the rest of the year), where traders from around Provence bring fresh produce to sell – fruit and vegetables, cheeses, olives and charcuterie.
 And there’s a path along the edge of the ramparts so you can walk from the harbour to the southern beaches along the water’s edge.